sleepz103/Lernperiode-12/README.md

 ## 14.11

-side-project:

 Background story: I have 15 pictures.
 I want these 15 pictures printed out on an A4-paper so that I can cut them out.

 The Problem: I use paint to arrange the pictures.
 Pasting the pictures, arranging them to appropriate sizes and correcting the position is a tedious task.
 Since I do this every month, the amount of pictures changes.
 And the size of a picture is also variable, for some need to be bigger than others.

 My solution: I will create a program that can take pictures and distribute them on a A4 paper in order to print the paper and be able to cut them out.

-- [ ] Find library
+- [x] Find library

-- [ ] Test script
+- [x] Test script

-- [ ] estimate how long transfering this idea onto a website to allow for interactive adjusting of images could take
+- [x] estimate how long transfering this idea onto a website to allow for interactive adjusting of images could take

-  - [ ] by finding out the technology on the internet
+  - [x] by finding out the technology on the internet

----
+Today I consulted my idea for the side project I started working on.
+The function of the programm could come in handy to me now, but I understimated the difficulty of it.
+I began with writing Background, the problem and the solution to allows others to imagine what I mean.
+My current programme can mash allpicture all pictures into one at the moment.
+The library I tried does a worse job.
+I am deciding I will continue with original project, leaving other one for the weeknds or other time.
+(109)

+## 21.11

+As the developer, I want to be sure that everything is connected, in order to have security that the system works reliably

+By date:

 - [ ] As an employer I want to know why this specific database was chosen in order to evaluate developer's technical competence.
+  - [x] SQL VS NoSQL. what is my use case?
+  - [ ] SQL: draw model in umlet

+On date:

+- [ ] Given the server is ready, if python script is run, then two data sets are input and printed

+- [ ] Given the connection is working, if expanded python script is run, today's data from meteo are pulled and inserted.

+- [ ] Given the script is running, if it is new hour since last data fetch, pull data since that time